Islam

 In divergence from the teachings of Islam, called-out followers of Jesus know by revelation that Jesus is God.
 God is One, yet God is plural.
 There are three persons in One God.
 The unity between the Father, Son, and Holy Spirit is beyond what the human mind can comprehend.
 Jesus, Son of God, one person of the one triune God, so joined to the Father that His name is Father, yet in submission to the Father.
 He is Savior, Lord, and Anointed one (Christ).
 Eternal God and incarnated as man.
 In him is hidden all knowledge.
 Without Him, we can do nothing.
 He lives in the hearts of those who have received His redemption and gives them strength to endure all things and walk in holiness.
 Jesus is the Truth, and the Bible testifies of Him.
 If you have Jesus, then you have the Father.
 If you don't have Jesus, then you don't have the Father.
 Jesus is wisdom, and without Him, there is no wisdom.
 In the same way, God is love, so Jesus is love.
 He is peace.
 He is joy.
 All knowledge is hidden in Him.

 The diametrically opposite to the teachings of Islam is the revelation that Jesus as the one and only unique Son of God Who is bringing many sons into glory.
 Christianity is based on knowing Jesus personally.
 Christians believe Jesus when He tells them that it is in Him alone that they can find life, peace, joy, fulfillment, love, righteousness, and every other good thing.
 They believe Jesus when He tells them that rejecting Him as their one and only God is the most serious sin that could be committed--the sin against the first commandment.
 Jesus said: He that heareth you heareth me; and he that despiseth you despiseth me; and he that despiseth me despiseth him that sent me.
-Luke 10:16 Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me.
+Luke 10:16 Jesus saith to him, I am the way, the truth, and the life: no man cometh to the Father, but by me.
 John 14:6

 Unlike Islam, True Christianity is not a religion but rather a living experience with the living Jesus.
 It is a moment-by-moment experience of the Holy Spirit (the Spirit of Christ) guiding and directing the Christian and the Christian either contending with God or submitting to the Holy Spirit.
 If the Christian contends, he or she becomes less mature in Christ.
 If the Christian submits, he or she has actually simply entered into the sabbath rest to let God do His work through them.
 When a Christian submits, faith comes.
 Faith is supernatural belief that God will do what He has just led the Christian to do.
 At that moment, the Christian has access into the grace of God, which is God's free gift.
 Righteousness is the free gift of God and the righteousness of God then flows to the Christian.
 If the Christian will submit his or her members to the Spirit of God, then God does His righteousness through the Christian.
 The Christian does the work, yet it is not the Christian but Christ in the Christian doing the work.
 When God does His righteousness through the Christian, this plants holy seed into the heart of the Christian.
 The old sinful person, the flesh dies a little bit each time.
 The Christ within is built up.
 This holy seed grows in the heart and brings more fruit, which, in turn, plants more holy seed.
 At the same time, the Christian is set free from sin in some measure--this is the meaning of the word, redemption.
 This is the relationship that God desires to have with every person.
 This process proceeds through the Body of Christ.
 Each member of the Body of Christ, each Christian, is a manifestation of the living Christ in the Earth.
 Each member is being fitted for a specific place of service within this Body, and the Body of Christ continues to grow until the full manifestation of the sons of God takes place at the end of the age.